 You are coming to France, or you already are in the hexagon...
 You may already have heard some of those songs.
 It goes from the most famous all around the world to the ones famous only in France.
-If you mention one of those songs in a conversation with French people, you'll impress them for sure!
+Before, preparing “must-see” lists of paris sightseeing tours, try to indulge yourself like a free-thinking traveler.
+Thus, If you mention one of those songs in a conversation with French people, you'll impress them for sure!
 No worries, my pleasure! :)

 Edith Piaf - La vie en rose

 To start with the obvious, Edith Piaf is THE French icon, that you’ll get to know as soon as you arrive in Paris.
 Her songs have been in people’s minds for more than 50 years now.
 She died in 1963, but left songs that became so popular we could consider them as national anthems.

 Les Champs – Elysées might be the second most famous French song..
 Joe Dassin is in love with this avenue and sings the experience !